 - Keyword – a keyword that is causing the cannibalization issue.

-- Search volume – how many times a keyword is searched per month on average (during the previous 12-month period).
+- Search volume – how many times a keyword is searched per month on average (over the last 12 months).

 - Number of landing pages – how many pages are targeting the same query.
 After clicking on the number, you will see two more columns: